 - One who has additional medical issues (i.e. in addition to a vision impairment), must inform the ophthalmologist of them so National Insurance is aware of the other issues as well.

-- The test material will be transferred from the approved doctor to the claims officer to examine if the application has been recognized with the National Insurance Institute.
-From there will the continuation of treatment be decided.
+- The test content will be transferred from the approved doctor to the claims officer to see if the applicant is already recognized by the National Insurance Institute.
+Depending on this, the next step will be one of the following:

-- One who has not yet filed a claim with the National Insurance Institute must have their their pension entitlement examined without additional evidence being examined as well.
+- One who has not yet filed a claim with the National Insurance Institute will have his eligibility for an allowance evaluated, without the need for an additional eye exam.

-- One who has claimed an allowance in the past and the condition of their vision has deteriorated may be approved for a higher eligibility.
+- One who has claimed an allowance in the past and whose condition of vision has deteriorated may be approved for a higher degree of eligibility.

 Laws & Regulations